 Goodyear: Named from the Goodyear company (yes, that tire company), where they established cotton farms for their tires.
 Don't remind them of that.

-> - Maricopa: The southernmost city in the area, over ten miles away from the "body" of the metro area.
+> - Maricopa: The southernmost city in the area, about fifteen miles away from the "body" of the metro area.
 Sometimes known for having the only Amtrak station in the area.
 To the east for several miles is the site of a former Japanese American internment camp.

 > - Mesa: Founded by Latter-Day Saints in the 19th century, this city contains most of the Valley's LDS population, including a Mormon temple (renowned for its outdoor Easter pageant and its Christmas-season display of lights).
 It's famous for serving the spring training base of the Chicago Cubs and the Oakland Athletics.
 Has its own small but vibrant music scene (thanks largely to being Tempe's next-door neighbor), having produced two nationally known bands in recent years, Jimmy Eat World and Authority Zero.

 > - Peoria: Site of the Luke Air Force Base.
 One of the dominant cities in the northwest part of the area.

 > - Scottsdale: An affluent city located northeast of Phoenix filled with nightlife amenities.
 It's the Arizona version of South Beach, or the Bel Air to Paradise Valley's Beverly Hills.

 > - Surprise: A city in the northwest corner of the Phoenix area.
 It's a winter training place for two Major League Baseball teams.

 > - Tempe: Home of Arizona State University's primary campus, as well as US Airways and the aforementioned university's Sun Devils sports teams.
 Birthplace of the nationwide ice cream chain Cold Stone Creamery.
 Acknowledged as one of the central axes of the Valley's music scene, and politically the farthest-left of any city in the Phoenix area.

 > - Lake Havasu City: City in western Arizona on the Colorado River.
-Best known for the Lake Havasu boating scene, and the London Bridge, which gave it a special relationship to London in the United Kingdom.
+Best known for the Lake Havasu boating scene, and the London Bridge, which was transported piece-by-piece from London.